The School's Council is an ideal opportunity for pupils to get more involved in the way the school is run.

 The School Council benefits the whole school, pupils and teachers because it provides opportunities for pupils to communicate their feelings as well as influence decisions that are made within school.

 Councillors develop skills such as confidence, communication and negotiation.
 It is the responsibility of each Councillor to ensure that they express both their own views and the views of all the other pupils they represent.

-Members of the Council meet regularly with Mrs Mills and take part in discussions about the school, they also feedback any relevant information to their class and to members of the Senior Leadership Team.
+Members of the Council meet regularly with Mr Cole and take part in discussions about the school.
+They also feedback any relevant information to their class and to members of the Senior Leadership Team.
 At times they are requested to ask their class for ideas or take class votes relating to discussions by the Council.
 Our School Council representatives play and an active part in promoting positive change and they all have some fantastic ideas!

 Our School Council members have been invited to attend a tour of the Town Hall in Grimsby so they can experience where local meetings take place and ask questions to local Councillors about how they represent the voices of people in our local area.
 Watch this space to find out more about the visit!